john-tornblom/pyxtuml/README.rst

 **Generate an xsd schema**

-To generate an xsd schema for xml files, the following command may be used:
+To create an xsd schema for xml files, the following command may be used:

 ``$ python -m bridgepoint.gen_xsd_schema [options] arg ...``

-The arguments are either xtuml files, or folders containing .xtuml files.
-Note that some type of attributes are not supported, e.g. instance handles or timers.

 Available options

 --help, -h  show this help message and exit
--c NAME     export sql schema for the component named NAME -o PATH     save sql schema to PATH (required)
+-c NAME     export xsd schema for the component named NAME -o PATH     save xsd schema to PATH (required)
 -v          increase debug logging level

-The schema is compatible with Microsoft Excel.
-Consequently, it may be used together with Excel to define instances in a model that can be easily exported to xml files compatible with the schema.
+Note that the schema is compatible with Microsoft Excel.
+Consequently, Excel may be used to define instances in a model that can be easily exported to xml files.

 **Object Action Language Prebuilder**